ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

 series: world_cups
 ---

-One last weekend with platter-filling gameplay and the osu!catch World Cup has officially concluded!
+One last weekend with platter-filling gameplay of the osu!catch World Cup has officially come to an end!

 ![](/wiki/shared/news/2026-07-20-osucatch-world-cup-2026-concludes/banner.jpg)